Hundreds of anti-ICE protestors brought their Home Depot to a halt just by buying and returning 17-cent ice scrapers

 “The message is clear: Scrape ICE off your properties!”
 NDLON shared in an Instagram post.
 “This is a necessary escalation.
 Home Depot has ignored the harm for too long.
 We will not.
 ICE is escalating violence — so we’re escalating action.”

-But protests weren’t just limited to the Sunshine State.
+But protests weren’t just limited to the Golden State.
 Protestors also gathered outside of Home Depots in Charlotte, North Carolina — a city that has seen a surge of ICE raids in recent days.

 The exterior of a home depot